ZCHAnalytics/K8s-resume-with-tf-azure-pwsh/README.md

 - [x]    Write Documentation: Create a README.md or a blog post detailing each step, decisions made, and how challenges were overcome.

 ## Extra credit - Package Everything in Helm
 - [x] Create Helm Chart: Start by creating a Helm chart for your application.
 This involves setting up a chart directory with the necessary templates for your Kubernetes resources.
 - [x] Define Values: Customize your application deployment by defining variables in the values.yaml file.
 This allows for flexibility and reusability of your Helm chart across different environments or configurations.
 - [x] Package and Deploy: Use Helm commands to package your application into a chart and deploy it to your Kubernetes cluster.
 Ensure to test your chart to verify that all components are correctly configured and working as expected.
 ```
 helm create retail-therapy-app
 ```
 ## Extra credit - Implement Persistent Storage for the MariaDB database across pod restarts and redeployments.
 - [x] Create a PVC: Define a PersistentVolumeClaim for MariaDB storage needs.
 - [x] Update MariaDB Deployment: Modify the deployment to use the PVC for storing database data.

 ## Extra credit - Implement Basic CI/CD Pipeline
-- []    GitHub Actions Workflow: Create a .github/workflows/deploy.yml file to build the Docker image, push it to Docker Hub, and update the Kubernetes deployment upon push to the main branch.
+- [] GitHub Actions Workflow.

+Create a .github/workflows/deploy.yml file to build the Docker image, push it to Docker Hub, and update the Kubernetes deployment upon push to the main branch.

 ## Project Directory